220613-pwa-ext/training/review/week-1.md

         - Arguments: what you actually pass, or input into the function whenever you invoke the function
             - ex. `some_func(10, 20)`
                 - 10 and 20 are arguments that map to the parameters x and y

+## Git
+* Git
+    - Version control system
+    - Used for managing versions of a project
+        - These versions are known as commits
+    - Project structure
+        - Working directory
+            - Containing all of the files you are actually working with in your project
+        - .git folder
+            - Staging area
+                - Files from the working directory are added to the staging area using `git add`
+            - Local repository
+                - Files from the staging area are committed to the local repository using `git commit`
+        - Remote repository
+            - Exists in another location
+                - Ex.
+Github, Gitlab, BitBucket, SourceForge
+            - Changes from the local repository can be pushed to the remote repository using `git push`
+* Git commands
+    - `git init`
+        - Initialize a new local repository
+    - `git remote`
+        - Used to configure remote repositories that the local repository should be linked to
+        - ex. `git remote add origin <link>`
+    - `git log`
+        - Display the history of commits
+    - `git reset`
+        - Rollback to previous commits
+    - `git clone`
+        - Clones the remote repository to your computer and creates a local repository
+    - `git pull`
+        - "Pulls the latest changes from the remote repository to the local repository"
+        - Combination of two commands
+            - `git fetch`
+            - `git merge`
+    - `git fetch`
+        - Download the changes made from the remote repository
+        - Does not affect the working directory
+    - `git merge`
+        - Merging changes from one branch into another branch
+    - `git checkout`
+        - Switching the branch that you are on
+    - `git branch`
+        - Create a new branch
+* Typical Git workflow
+    - `git status`
+    - `git add`
+    - `git commit`
+    - `git push`